-here, $V$ stands for the vector meson, coefficient $a_{1}$ parameterizes the non-perturbative effect, and $(H_3)^i$ represents the weak transition.
-Expanding Hamiltonian, we then achieve all possible production processes listed into Tab.\,\ref{tab:production} in Appendix\,\ref{sec:production}.
-Considering the CKM elements and the detection efficiency, we select three golden channels,
+Here, $V$ denotes the vector meson field, the coefficient $a_{1}$ parameterizes the nonperturbative effects, and $(H_3)^i$ represents the weak transition vertex.
+By expanding this Hamiltonian, we obtain all possible production processes, which are listed in Tab.\,\ref{tab:production} in Appendix\,\ref{sec:production}.
+Taking into account the CKM matrix elements and the experimental detection efficiency, we select three golden channels,